nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding internship applications by position : `findp`

-Finds internship applications with position names containing any of the given keywords.
+Want to look at all the applications you've submitted for a certain position? `findp` finds internship applications with position names containing any of the given keywords.

 Format: `findp KEYWORD [MORE_KEYWORDS]...`